 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Light Truck Drivers in California is $32,324 annually, or $15.54 hourly.
-The median wage for Light Truck Drivers in San Diego County is $30,715 annually, or $14.77 hourly.
+The median wage in 2016 for Light Truck Drivers in California was $32,324 annually, or $15.54 hourly.
+The median wage for Light Truck Drivers in San Diego County was $30,715 annually, or $14.77 hourly.
 The median is the point at which half of the workers earn more and half earn less.